-The Chairman of the Overview and Scrutiny, Audit and Standards, Licensing and Planning Committees as well as the Chairman of the Planning Policy Group will each submit a report to an Ordinary Council meeting at least once in a municipal year.
-The sequence of reporting will be agreed by the Chief Executive.
+The Chairman of one of the Overview and Scrutiny, Audit, Licensing, Planning and or Standards Committees will each submit a report to an Ordinary Council meeting at least once in a municipal year.
+The sequence of reporting will be decided agreed by the Chief Executive.